 Adaptive management is a science-based, structured approach to improving our understanding of the problems and uncertainties of environmental and water management.
 The Delta Science Program provides science support to other agencies and organizations that are planning and implementing adaptive management.
-Our objective is to support science that will improve environmental decision-making under uncertain conditions in the Delta.
+Our objective is to support science that will improve environmental decision-making under uncertain conditions in the Sacramento-San Joaquin Delta.

 Adaptive Management Consultation

-The Delta Science Program works directly with a number of federal, state, and local agencies that plan and implement ecosystem restoration and water management projects, and also works with partner agencies and NGOs on the development of tools and frameworks to aid adaptive management.
+The Delta Science Program works directly with a number of federal, State, and local agencies that plan and implement ecosystem restoration and water management projects, and also works with partner agencies and NGOs on the development of tools and frameworks to aid adaptive management.

 The Delta Science Program Adaptive Management Liaisons are available to consult with project proponents directly and provide advice on their adaptive management efforts.

 Services of the adaptive management liaisons include:

 - Provide advice on the availability of models, regional monitoring activities, and relevant research;